 So Production Staff are Like Management?

 It’s not quite as simple as that.
-While producers generally have the final say on anything they decide to get involved in, more often than not a good producer will hire professionals that can do their respective jobs without supervision so that they can focus on the bigger picture.
+While producers generally have the final say on anything they decide to get involved in, more often than not a good producer delegates by hiring professionals that can do their respective jobs without supervision, allowing them to focus on the bigger picture.

 But as we all know, the creation process behind filmmaking is a very fluid one and subject to change at any given moment.